-Real estate Facebook ads are used by realtors to generate buyer or seller leads through targeted advertising campaigns.
-To create realtor Facebook ads, agents need to sign up for a Facebook business account, determine ad goals, pick their target audience, and create lead-generating ad content.
+Real estate Facebook ads are used by real estate agents to generate buyer or seller leads through targeted advertising campaigns.
+To create real estate agent Facebook ads, agents need to sign up for a Facebook business account, determine ad goals, pick their target audience, and create lead-generating ad content.
 The best ads are visual, clear, and engaging.

 Whether you want to handle your real estate Facebook ads yourself or need some help, Real Geeks is the place to go.
 Their Facebook marketing tool and managed real estate advertising are second to none in the industry.
-Learn more about Real Geeks managed realtor Facebook ads and the Facebook ad tool on their website below.
+Learn more about Real Geeks managed real estate agent Facebook ads and the Facebook ad tool on their website below.

 Here are the five steps to creating successful real estate Facebook ads: